Skip to content

 • There are no suggestions because the search field is empty.

-Mount and configure a Pix4D supported RTK device - Bad Elf Flex Mini
+Mount and configure a PIX4D supported RTK device - Bad Elf Flex Mini

-To effectively use the Bad Elf Flex Mini, the initial step is to configure the setup correctly.
-This involves setting the camera offset between the antenna and the mobile device's camera.
-This offset, whether measured automatically by PIX4Dcatch (SPC+) or manually by the user, is crucial for accurately computing locations captured by Pix4D-adapted RTK devices, ensuring precise measurements for scans or ground control points (GCPs).
+If you are not using the compatible handle, you must measure the camera offset between the antenna and the mobile device's camera.
+This offset, whether measured automatically by PIX4Dcatch (using an SP connect case with the supplied handle) or manually, is crucial for accurately computing image locations and ensuring precise measurements for scans or ground control points (GCPs).

 Mounting the Bad Elf Flex Mini RTK rover to the device